 I’m really on the one pan/skillet-style suppers lately!
 This vegan broccoli and barley dish has risotto-like qualities, but also a bit of a cheesy veggie mac feel too.
 Either way, it’s comforting, wholesome, and pretty simple to make.
 I personally love all of those things this time of year 🙂.
-I would serve this recipe with a simple green salad for a nice dinner, much like how I would serve this Creamy Lemon Orzo with Chickpeas & Broccoli.
+I would serve this recipe with a simple green salad with red wine vinegar dressing for a nice dinner–much like how I would serve this Creamy Lemon Orzo with Chickpeas & Broccoli.

-The ingredient list for the sauce looks a bit long, but if you’ve cooked from my site before, you may have a lot of those pantry items on hand ready to go!
-The cheesy cashew sauce can be made up to 5 days in advance and kept in the fridge in a sealed container.
-To replace cashews in this creamy sauce, I recommend raw sunflower seeds, pine nuts, or macadamia nuts (macadamia nuts should be soaked for 8 hours before blending).
+The ingredient list for the sauce looks a bit long.
+But if you’ve cooked from my site before, you may have a lot of those pantry items on hand ready to go!
+The cheesy cashew sauce can be made up to 5 days in advance and kept in the fridge.
+To replace cashews in this creamy sauce, I recommend raw sunflower seeds, pine nuts, or macadamia nuts.
+Macadamia nuts should be soaked for 8 hours before blending.

 I start this recipe by making the super savoury sauce in the blender.
 A typical raw cashew base with lots of flavour from garlic, miso, nutritional yeast, spices, Dijon mustard, sautéed shallots, and a roasted red pepper.
 That gets set aside while we start building the broccoli, barley, and white bean base.
 Small pieces of broccoli are sautéed quickly and set aside.

 Then I go with another shallot base!
 You can never have too many shallots in my opinion.
 I add the pearl barley and white beans for some extra protein, and then pour over the vegetable stock.
 We bring that to a boil and simmer until the pearl barley is tender, about 20 minutes.
 The key to the shorter cooking time is using pearl barley.
-Pearled or semi-pearled farro would also work in this recipe.
+Do not try to substitute pot barley!

 From here, everything gets stirred together and warmed through.
 Pretty simple!
 I like to garnish with a bit of chopped dill, chives, or parsley (whichever one I have on hand at the time).